 Donald Trump is one of the most interesting cases of forgotten short term history.
 We’ve all seen the famous picture of him with the Clinton family by now, and his WWE appearance, something I won’t rehash as its more or less well known in most circles.
 Rather, it’s worth remembering that until he picked up the Republican mantle, Donald Trump was very much a part of elite circles, he has his enemies for sure but he was by no means persona non grata.

 If you study his pre 2015 character, he’s been rather consistent in his political viewpoints over the years.
 In an attempt to try to figure him out, I’ve watched some of his interviews during the ’80s and ’90s where many of the positions he argued for then even made their way to the campaign trail (criticism of China, advocating tariffs, patriotism) along with his penchant for picking fights and airing the grievances on television.

 I recently stumbled upon an old episode of the Fresh Prince, produced in 1994, where Donald visits the Banks family in order to buy their home.
-In a twist of irony, the main female character, none other than Hillary Banks, is absolutely infatuated with him but it’s not just her, the entire family is in awe.
+In a twist of irony, the main female character, none other than Hillary Banks, is absolutely infatuated with him but it’s not just her, the entire family Banks family is in awe of Donald Trump.
 “It’s the Donald, oh my god” says Carlton, nearly falling over.
 A young Wil Smith even offers to mow the lawn for an extra $50,000 on the sale price.

 Donald Trump also happens to be a hip hop cultural icon, having been referenced in over 60 rap songs over the years, almost always in a positive light: